SummaryRead the full fact sheet

 Symptoms of heart failure

-- new or worsening shortness of breath (particularly during physical activity or waking you up at night)
+- new or worsening shortness of breath or trouble breathing (particularly during physical activity or at night when lying flat)

 - chest pain or discomfort in parts of the upper body

 - loss of appetite or nausea

 Factors that can worsen symptoms of heart failure

 Several factors can make heart failure symptoms worse, including: